Menchey Music Service: Products and services

 Menchey Music sells and rents guitars, pianos, and band and orchestra instruments, including string, brass, percussion, and keyboard instruments, as well as printed sheet music.
 In addition to serving consumers directly, Menchey Music has formal arrangements with school districts and colleges to visit schools weekly to pick up and return instruments that need to be repaired or replaced.
 Their repairs are not limited to instruments specifically purchased at Menchey.
 School rentals is its largest source of revenue.

 The company makes relationships with local school districts by providing rental instruments.
-Schools across the country participate in rental programs for students in brand or orchestras.
+Schools across the country participate in rental programs for students in band or orchestras.
 Menchey Music provides their rental service with pickups and deliveries directly to the school.
 Music stores tend to succeed with school instrument rentals because parents don't want to pay full price for an instrument their child may not continue with.
 Menchey Music also gives the opportunity for students to rent their instruments through schools so they can change and experiment with instruments they like, without making a long-term commitment.
 With rent-to-own options, children have the ability to keep their instrument when the payment is complete.

 Musical instrument and voice lessons offered at store locations are provided by independent contractors.
 The number of teachers at each location vary and depends on the demand of their customers.
 Lessons consist of a typical half-hour block once a week, signing up for month long sessions at a time.

 Band and orchestra instrument brands sold by Menchey Music include Gemeinhardt, Buffet Crampon, Yamaha, Accent Musical Instruments, Eastman Music Company, Vincent Bach, Jupiter Band Instruments, Cannonball Musical Instruments, Haynes, Conn-Selmer, King Musical Instruments, and Henri Selmer Paris.
 Guitar and amplifier brands include Fender Musical Instruments, Alvarez Guitars, C. F. Martin & Company, Line 6, Zoom, Audio-Technica, Ibanez, and Jay Turser.